Amazing aquamarine Ice Caves in Fláajökull in Vatnajökull glacier in Southeast-Iceland

 This was so amazing!

-The ice cave we now entered was much wider and higher than the other one and it was like entering a fairytale world - with a roof of aquamarine ice and lots of beautiful ice formations and icicles hanging from the ice roof.
+The ice cave we just entered was much broader and higher than the other one, and it felt like entering a fairytale world - with a roof of aquamarine ice and lots of beautiful ice formations and icicles hanging from it.

 Amazing colours inside Fláajökull glacier ice cave